Skip to content

 Patch Analysis

-The patch shipped in KB5030219 (build 10.0.22621.2283) added explicit object type validation on the FsContext structure before processing IOCTLs.
-In the vulnerable version, the driver cast FILE_OBJECT.FsContext directly to the expected structure type without any verification.
-The patched code now checks a type tag embedded in the context structure to confirm that the FsContext type matches the expected context type for the requested IOCTL operation, returning an error if the types do not match.
+The patch shipped in KB5030219 (build 10.0.22621.2283) added object type validation on the FsContext structure before processing IOCTLs.
+The vulnerable version cast FILE_OBJECT.FsContext directly to the expected structure type without verification.
+The patched code checks a type tag embedded in the context structure to confirm it matches the expected context type for the requested IOCTL, returning an error on mismatch.

 AutoPiff detects this change via the object_type_validation_added rule, which identifies cases where a patch introduces a type or tag check on a structure pointer that was previously used without validation.